AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 **Note:**

 -   You can delete snapshots only by calling the DELETE API.
 A snapshot may be associated with the data in other snapshots.
-If some data in the snapshot that you want to delete is associated with other snapshots, the DELETE API filters the data and deletes only the data not associated with other snapshots.
+If some data in the snapshot that you want to delete is associated with other snapshots, the DELETE API filters the data and deletes only the data that is not associated with other snapshots.
 -   If you choose to manually delete a snapshot, you may delete the data that is being used by other snapshots.
 This can cause data loss.

 ## Restore indexes from a snapshot

-**Note:** Indexes whose names start with `.` are system indexes.
-We recommend that you do not restore these indexes.
+**Note:** We recommend that you do not restore system indexes whose names start with a period \(`.`\).
 If you restore these indexes, you may fail to access the Kibana console.

--   Restore all indexes in a specified snapshot to your Elasticsearch cluster
+-   Restore all the indexes in a specified snapshot to your Elasticsearch cluster

     ```
     POST _snapshot/my_backup/snapshot_1/_restore